-Delores Cawthon Hunt, Ed.D was appointed by the former Governor of Maryland, Marvin Mandel, and served two five-year terms.
+Dr. Hunt was appointed to the Board of Education by the former Governor of Maryland, Marvin Mandel.
 As the lone African American during her tenure, she had the reputation of being a gutsy person who was not afraid to speak her mind.
-Called “the elder statesman” of the School Board, she was a champion of equality for both the educational rights of African-American students and the rights of their parents.
+Called “the elder statesman” of the school board, she was a champion of equality for both the educational rights of African American students and the rights of their parents.

-Delores was born in Blakely, Early County, Georgia in 1909.
+Delores was born in Blakely, Early County, Georgia on July 28, 1909.
 She was one of four girls and two boys in the Cawthon family, who lived in a farming community.
 In a 1980 interview for the Baltimore Sun newspaper, she recalled, “I remember my mother huddling us in the house when the Klan would ride and bolting all the doors and windows, and we would worry about my father, somewhere in the darkness, and trying to make it home.”

 At the age of 13, she moved to Baltimore to live with an aunt so she could get medical treatment for a bone disorder in her leg and pelvis.
 “In Georgia, there was no hospital of high competency where blacks could go for treatment,” she said in the Sun interview.
-She spent many periods in the Baltimore hospitals having multiple surgeries but continued her studies.
+She spent many periods of time in the Baltimore hospitals having multiple surgeries but continued her studies.

-During her lifetime, in addition to her role as a School Board Member, she was also a member of the Anne Arundel County League of Human Rights, Provident Hospital Board of Trustees, Coppin State Board of visitors, and the governor’s Committee on Recreation.
+During her lifetime, in addition to her role as a school board member, she was also a member of the Anne Arundel County League of Human Rights, Provident Hospital Board of Trustees, Coppin State Board of Visitors, and the Governor’s Committee on Recreation.
 She was also a co-founder of the South Baltimore Federal Credit Union, and in her later years, she joined Mt.Moriah A.M.E.
 Church in Annapolis.